KiranGunathilaka/Toy_Car_with_4DoF_Manipulator/readme.md

 # Robot Car with Ackermann + Differential Steering and 4-DoF Arm

 Educational robotics project did for teaching electronics and robotics fundamentals for group of students.
 Used with modified dabble esp32 library.
-Patch used Summing the received sequence differentiate.
+Patch used Summing the received sequence to differentiate.
 Those Sum Mappings are avalible so anyone can use it in kid freindly robotics projects.

 ## Overview